 Before 1950, women with MS were routinely advised by their doctors not to have children.
 All of the published research since has pointed to a very different conclusion.
 A woman’s MS is likely to be stable, or even improved, during the nine months of pregnancy.
 In the few months following the pregnancy (whether the pregnancy goes to term or ends prematurely), the risk of exacerbation has been found to range from 20% to 75%.

 Research suggests that a possible indicator might be related to the frequency of exacerbations experienced by the woman prior to the pregnancy.
 Given the increased chance of an exacerbation, it may be beneficial to arrange for some additional short-term assistance in the home.
 This support may include help from family and friends.
-A Field Worker from the MS Society in your region can also provide information on services available in the community.
+Community Support Staff from the MS Society in your region can also provide information on services available in the community.
 Researchers have also concluded that pregnancy does not affect the woman’s long-term disease course or level of disability.
 This means that a woman can make her decision knowing that becoming pregnant is unlikely to have any long-lasting impact on the course of her MS.